kubernetes/website/content/zh-cn/docs/tasks/access-application-cluster/web-ui-dashboard.md

   <!--
   Dashboard offers all available secrets in a dropdown list, and allows you to create a new secret.
-  The secret name must follow the DNS domain name syntax, e.g. `new.image-pull.secret`.
+  The secret name must follow the DNS domain name syntax, for example `new.image-pull.secret`.
   The content of a secret must be base64-encoded and specified in a [`.dockercfg`](/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod) file.
   The secret name may consist of a maximum of 253 characters.